YoussefA103/youssefa103.github.io/README.md

 ![1736737185453](https://github.com/user-attachments/assets/7d841b39-3a71-424e-a1e9-ebc259871875)
 **British Airways Work Experience**
 I was assigned to a group to devise a project on an innovative product or service for British Airways, which involved group discussions and plans, and subsequently a group presentation.
 This reinforced my ability to work in a team, and make speeches to present key ideas and innovations.
-Furthermore, another assignment included allocating a budget for a charity event efficiently to meet consumer demand with sufficient supply of resources, requiring a degree of evaluation and critical thinking to determine where the allocation of the spending budget would satisfy participants.
+Furthermore, another assignment included allocating a budget for a charity event efficiently to meet consumer demand with a sufficient supply of resources, requiring a degree of evaluation and critical thinking to determine where the allocation of the spending budget would satisfy participants.
 Ultimately, in a team, I determined the most effective advertisement campaign for British Airways to raise its market share.